Too long to read? Here is my pick: Go with Telekom or *PYUR as a Telekom reseller to get a better price.

 Which internet providers offer the fastest internet in Germany?

-According to this internet speed test, the fastest internet providers in Germany by speed at the time of writing are:
+According to this internet speed test, the fastest internet providers in Germany measured by speed at the time of writing are:

 1. Unitymedia which is a cable provider and part of Vodafone